 I’ll rarely use keyword anchor text links just to stay on the safe side with Google.

-Perhaps now and again I’ll shoot for a wide range of long tail keywords, but most of the time I just stick with using generic Call To Action words.
+Perhaps now and again I’ll shoot for a wide range of long tail keywords, but most of the time I just stick with using some Action words.

 For example, I might use some of the following action words –